 Upcoming DRAFT – No Trespassing on Dikes

-Dikes are closed to the public, but the combination of warm, sunny days and the COVID-19 pandemic has resulted in many more people recreating illegally on the dikes, despite “No Trespassing” signs.
-Similar to last year, this summer, Cascade is using fencing and enforcement by the Pierce County Sheriff’s office to block entry and remove trespassers for safety and security.
+Dikes are closed to the public, but on warm, sunny days many people recreate illegally on the dikes, despite “No Trespassing” signs.
+Similar to last year, Cascade is using fencing and enforcement by the Pierce County Sheriff’s office to block entry and remove trespassers for safety, security, and to protect the dikes from damage.
 Please respect the “No Trespassing” signs and enjoy summer in the parks and on public beaches, not on the dikes.
-(Post from last summer at bottom of this document)

 Upcoming DRAFT – Restricted Commercial Activity on the Lake Tapps Reservoir